ChronixDB/chronix.benchmark-data/README.md

 ## Structure
-The file names contain information separated by "\_": `<host>_<process>_<logical-group>_<name>_<date>` A pair of a time series conists of a timestamp and a numeric value.
+The file names contain information separated by "\_": `<host>_<process>_<logical-group>_<name>_<date>` A pair of a time series consists of a timestamp and a numeric value.

 Example: `12.08.2015 17:25:40.964;213,385,216` (note that they are `;`-separted)